The Eco-Schools Awards

 The Eco Council carried out an environmental review to identify areas of strength and points for development linked to the ten topics.
 We answered all the questions and then added up our score.
 This information helped us to see what we are already achieving, and what we can do better; you can read our review below.

-After carrying out our Environmental Review, we were able to identidy three areas to work on – we chose: Bio-diversity; Healthy Living; and Waste.
-The Eco-Council members met and brainstormed ideas linked to these themes – these were used to create our Action Plan, which we worked on throughout this year.
+After carrying out our Environmental Review, we were able to identify three areas to work on – we chose: School Grounds; Marine and Energy.
+The Eco-Council members met and brainstormed ideas linked to these themes – these were used to create our Action Plan, which we will work on throughout this year.

 The members of the Eco-Council came up with their own Eco-Code which we have copied and placed around school.
 It’s purpose is to support the children and adults in school to remember key actions they can undertake to help work together to look after the environment.